adhillon0817/Secret_Digits/README.md

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application: https://adhillon0817.github.io/Secret_Digits/

-* The URL of the GitHub repository, with a unique name and a readme describing the project.
+* The URL of the GitHub repository: https://github.com/adhillon0817/Secret_Digits.git

 - - -
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.